tejaskamtam/notes/ucla/Y4/Y4Q1/CS 118/notes/06 - Switching.md

 - multi-cast - sender broadcasts signal to a subset of stations (instead of single)
   - multiple like-kind servers (e.g., file servers) and 1 responds (note requires src mac addr in eth header)
 - vendors get $2^{24}$ unicast and multicast addresses (they get assigned 2, 3 byte venddor identifiers, one with leading 0 bit for unicast and one with leading 1 for multicast addrs)
+- switches just flood if dest is multicast addr